LogtalkDotOrg/logtalk3/manuals/_sources/glossary.rst.txt

    class
       An :term:`object` that specializes another object, interpreted as its superclass.
-Classes define the common predicates of a set of objects that instantiates it.
+A class define the common predicates of a set of objects that instantiates it.
 An object can also be interpreted as a class when it instantiates itself.

    abstract class
-      A :term:`class` that cannot be instantiated.
+      A :term:`class` that cannot be instantiated by sending it a message.
       Usually used to contain common predicates that are inherited by other classes.

    metaclass
       The :term:`class` of a class, when interpreted as an instance.